WilliamVoong/Pi_approx/README.md

 # Approximation of pi (Monte-carlos method)
-Pi approximation with the monte-carlos method
-By approximating the ratio between the area of the circle with monte carlos, we can approximate pi.
+Pi approximation with the monte-carlos method by approximating the ratio between the area of the circle with monte carlos.

 <pre>
 <img src="https://github.com/WilliamVoong/Pi_approx/blob/master/monte_carlos.gif" width="500">